grnet/synnefo/docs/source/devguide.rst

 =========================  ================================
 Revision                   Description
 =========================  ================================
-0.7 (Oct 4, 2011)          Suggest upload/download methods using hashmaps.
+0.7 (Oct 13, 2011)         Suggest upload/download methods using hashmaps.
 \                          Propose syncing algorithm.
 \                          Support cross-account object copy and move.
 \                          Pass token as a request parameter when using ``POST`` via an HTML form.
 \                          Optionally use source account to update object from another object.
 \                          Use container ``POST`` to upload missing blocks of data.
+\                          Report policy in account headers.
 0.6 (Sept 13, 2011)        Reply with Merkle hash as the ETag when updating objects.
 \                          Include version id in object replace/change replies.
 \                          Change conflict (409) replies format to text.